Meningitis

 The pneumococcal vaccine offers protection against serious infections caused by pneumococcal bacteria, including meningitis.

-Babies born on or after 1 January 2020 have the pneumococcal vaccine as 2 separate injections at 12 weeks with a booster given at 1 year of age.
-Babies born before this date will continue to be offered 3 doses, at 8 and 16 weeks and a booster at 1 year.
+Babies are offered the pneumococcal vaccine as 2 separate injections at 12 weeks with a booster given at 1 year of age.
+A single dose is offered to adults aged 65 or over.

 Read more about the pneumococcal vaccine.